Wind Relieving Pose for Kids: Gentle Yoga for Digestion and Connection (Pig Pose)

 The Benefits of Wind Relieving Pose for Kids

-Wind Relieving yoga pose not only combats gas and bloating, it also increases blood circulation in the hip joints and eases tension in the lower back.
+Wind Relieving yoga pose not only combats gas and bloating, it’s also a wonderful stretch for the lower back and hips.
 By gently pulling the legs into the chest, we strengthen the back and abdominal muscles while toning the leg and arm muscles.

-In children’s yoga, we love turning poses into animals and nature.
+In kids yoga, especially yoga for preschoolers, turning poses into animals and nature makes the practice joyful and developmentally appropriate.
 Wind Relieving pose looks a lot like a pig rolling around in the mud.
 Let’s give ourselves a hug and grunt and oink along with Rachel while we master this gas relieving yoga pose.

 Lie on your back with arms and legs long